-Roger Wilkins is a civil rights leader who has made significant contributions to academia, journalism, and public affairs.
+Roger Wilkins was a civil rights leader who made significant contributions to academia, journalism, and public affairs.

 After receiving his law degree from the University of Michigan, Wilkins went on to a career in public affairs, serving as Assistant Attorney General during the Johnson administration.
-Additionally, Wilkins has served as chair of the Board of Trustees of the Africa America Institute and is a member of the Board of the NAACP Legal Defense Fund.
-He is the publisher of NAACP's journal, Crisis, and has previously served as chairman of the Pulitzer Prize Board.
-Wilkins is also an appointed member of the District of Columbia Board of Education.
+Additionally, Wilkins served as chair of the Board of Trustees of the Africa America Institute and as a member of the Board of the NAACP Legal Defense Fund.
+He was the publisher of NAACP's journal, Crisis, and previously served as chairman of the Pulitzer Prize Board.
+Wilkins was also an appointed member of the District of Columbia Board of Education.

 Wilkins was the Clarence J. Robinson Professor of History and American Culture at George Mason University in Washington, D.C., until his retirement in 2007.